Milola’s backbone is, without a doubt, the quality of its raw materials. Today we want to present you with some of our favorite ingredients.

-Quinoa is a complete source of protein, and contains all nine essential amino acids.
-This superfood is rich fiber, vitamins and minerals, and a great source of iron and magnesium.
-Naturally gluten free, this powerful grain is a great addition to your diet.
-Quinoa flour imparts a unique, bold, nutty yet earthy flavor to baked goods and it pairs beautifully with spices, fruits, nuts and herbs.
+Quinoa is a complete source of protein and contains all nine essential amino acids.
+This superfood is rich in fibre, vitamins and minerals, and a great source of iron and magnesium.
+Naturally gluten-free, this powerful grain is a great addition to your diet.
+Quinoa flour imparts a unique, bold, nutty yet earthy flavour to baked goods and it pairs beautifully with spices, fruits, nuts and herbs.

 And then, after those raw almonds, we let them dry, and we can continue to enjoy them in so many ways!
 Roasted, ground, in pralines, whole, and in their flour form.
 We use almond flour in all of our Brownies and Blondies.
 And we use almonds in one of the best cookies you can ever have: our Almond, Orange & Cardamon cookie.

 Almond flour adds moistness and a rich nutty taste to baked goods.
-It is low in carbohydrates, gluten free and a great source of protein, fiber, vitamin E, polyunsaturated fats and omega 6 fatty acids.
-Perfect for Paleo and grain free baking and cooking.
-Like I said, isn’t Nature pure generosity?
+It is low in carbohydrates, gluten-free and a great source of protein, fibre, vitamin E, polyunsaturated fats and omega 6 fatty acids.
+Perfect for Paleo and grain-free baking and cooking.
+As I said, isn’t Nature pure generosity?

 My soft spot for hazelnuts has forced me to break some sacred rules: to substitute walnuts in brownies and cookies.
 You are probably gasping in disbelief right now, but it will only last until you bite into our Spiced Carrot Cookie, our Hazelnut Chocolate Chip Cookie, our Double Chocolate Cookie, or our famous Chocolate Brownie and Spiced Carrot Blondie.
 Trust me, it was the right decision.

-Hazelnuts adds a deep aromatic nuttiness to baked goods.
-We always use toasted hazelnuts because the roasting process brings out so many flavor notes.
+Hazelnuts add a deep aromatic nuttiness to baked goods.
+We always use toasted hazelnuts because the roasting process brings out so many flavour notes.
 Peeled and ground into a delicate meal, they add an intense richness to pie crusts, galettes, scones, cookies and pastries.
-They impart a milky, brown buttery taste that goes well with sweet and savory dishes alike.
+They impart a milky, brown buttery taste that goes well with sweet and savoury dishes alike.

 Golden Flaxseed —

 The ultimate pantry staple for your health.
-Perfect for a nutty flavor in baked goods, and a great nutritional boost to gluten free living.
+Perfect for a nutty flavour in baked goods, and a great nutritional boost to gluten-free living.
 Flaxseed is also great to reduce or replace fat or eggs in a recipe.
 We add this versatile ingredient to all of our cookies.
 It adds a nutritional punch to an already nutritious sweet treat.